erik-smit/erik-smit.github.io/_posts/2025-08-27-claude-code-vs-protohackers.md

-# Claude Code vs. Protohackers
+# Using Claude Code to solve Protohackers server programming challenge

 To get some experience in using Claude Code, I went through the challenges of Protohackers.
 This is with Sonnet 4 for daily use, with the $20/month subscription.